Generic Name: levetiracetam (LEE-ve-tye-RA-se-tam)

 Brand Name: Keppra

-Keppra tablets is used for:
+Keppra tablets are used for:

 Treating partial-onset, myoclonic, or generalized tonic-clonic seizures in patients with epilepsy.
 It is used in combination with other medicines.
 It may also be used for other conditions as determined by your doctor.